harness/developer-hub/docs/platform/12_Variables-and-Expressions/harness-variables.md

 At runtime, Harness will replace the variable with the runtime value.

-You can also paste in expressions that don't appear.
-Such as expressions that reference settings in previous stages.
+You can also paste expressions that don't appear.
+For example, expressions that reference settings in previous stages.

 See [Fixed Values, Runtime Inputs, and Expressions](../20_References/runtime-inputs.md).

 #### Only use expressions after they ll be resolved

-When Harness encounters an expression during pipeline execution, it tries to resolve it with the information it has at that point in the execution.
-Consequently, you can only use an expression after Harness has the required information.
+When Harness encounters an expression during pipeline execution, it tries to resolve the expression with the information it has at that point in the execution.
+Consequently, you can use an expression only after Harness has the required information.
 If you try to use an expression before Harness has its information, it will fail.

-In this illustration, you can see how the information in each section of the stage are referenced.
+In this illustration, you can see how the information in each section of the stage is referenced.

 ![](./static/harness-variables-20.png)

-Here's how you reference the information in each of these sections.
+Here is how you reference the information in each of these sections.

 * **Service expressions** can only be used after Harness has progressed through the **Service** section of the pipeline.
 	+ **Service** expressions they can be used in **Infrastructure** and **Execution**.